HalkowichJasperSA/labs/mario/more/README.md

 ![screenshot of Mario jumping over adjacent pyramids](pyramids.png)

 Let's recreate those pyramids in C, albeit in text, using hashes (`#`) for bricks, a la the below.
-Each hash is a bit taller than it is wide, so the pyramids themselves are also be taller than they are wide.
+Each hash is a bit taller than it is wide (at least for the font we're using), so the pyramids themselves will also appear taller than they are wide.

 ```
    #  #